 Tese were the Captured and Abandoned Property Acts”.
 The Acts defined the property that was subject to seizure as the assetts of individuals who had fled with the approach of Federal armies.
 The Confederate Congress replied by passing their own property confiscation acts aimed at Union supporters.
 These Laws sound more important than they actually were.
 There were slaves freed and large amount of cotton was consiscated.
 Other than this, very little property was confiscated.

 It is true that Lincoln temporized in 1861 and early 1862.
 General John C Fremont in Missouri ordered the seizure of the slaves and property of those determined to be in Rebellion (August 31, 1861).
 Lincoln ordered him to modify the order and soon replaced him.
 (This was an especially notable act because Freemont had been the Republican nominee in 1856.)
 General David Hunter in South Carolina took similar actions (May 1962).
 Lincoln voided it and also replaced him.
 The Republican Congress passed two Confiscation Acts.
 Lincoln sign both, but did not move to implement them.
 Some historians wonder about why Lincoln temprized on these actions.
 This has led some poorly informed historians to suggest that Lincoln moved towad enancipation only when forced to do so.
 Nothing could be further from the truth.
 Lincoln in fact was demonstrating his mastery of the politics and conduct of the War.
 It was critical during the first year of the War before the United States had a substantual army to hold the border states.
 And preservatipn of the Union was a much more effective recruiting slogan than freeing the slaves.
-A key concern was the need to hold the border states.
+A key concern was also the need to hold the border states.
 More important, however, was the Federal Courts.
 Lincoln want a permanent settlement of the slavery issue.
 The Constitution clearly made slavery a state matter.
 The Federal Government had no powere to intervene.
 Actions by military governors and the Congress would have not legal standing after the War.
 Based on the Dread Scott case and other legal precedents, the Federal Courts could and probably would have returned former slaves to their owners after the War.
 The major rationale for Lincoln's gradual approach was to avoid just this problem by keeping the issue out of the Federal Courts.
 And Lincoln did not want the appearance of desperation among Confedrate military victories.
 He needed an imprtant Federal victory.

 President Abraham Lincoln had wanted to act sooner on the slavery issue.
 Here had very serious limitations.
 Large numbers of Northerners not only were not in favor of emancipation, but steadfastily against it.
 In the era before public opinion polls this is difficult to judge, but it was a widely hels opinion in many Northern states including Lincoln's own state of Illinois and the key northern state of New York.
 Other key problems were the Federal Courts which had ruled in the Dread Scott case essentially that slaves could not become citizens and opposition bordering on insubordination by the popular commander of the Army of the Potomoc--General George C. McCellan.
 Not one has well reserched this matter, but there was talk in the Army of marching n Washington and setting up a military government to oust Lincoln.